iossifovlab/gpf/userdocs/administration/working_with_pedigrees.rst

 #############
 Starting off with a pedigree file that contains information about families and their individuals, we will run the file through two tools.
 The first one is `ped2ped.py` whose task is to standardize the pedigree file to suit the GPF system.
 It can add a layout column that contains the coordinates of each individual in the pedigree drawing.
-It can also add columns and headers to files without such.
+It can also add headers to files that don't have them.
 The second tool is `draw_pedigree.py` which will generate a PDF file with the pedigree drawings.
 There are provided examples in the end of this guide demonstrating how to use these tools.

-This guide covers most cases; some specific notes regarding usage with studies containing multigenerational pedigrees are given at the end.

 Prerequisites